 Aluminum rims tend to have a bit more lateral flex.
 This wastes energy that could have been used to drive you forward.
 For more info on wheel flex, check out this in-depth article.

 The third reason that carbon fiber rims are more efficient is that they tend to be more aerodynamic.
-Carbon fiber wheels can be made into more aerodynamic shapes while maintaining their light weight.
+Carbon fiber wheels can be made into more aerodynamic shapes while maintaining their low weight.

 This is possible because carbon fiber is a less restrictive material than aluminum.
 It can be molded into any shape.
 Carbon fiber is also much lighter than aluminum.
 Manufacturers can use more material and maintain the light weight.